ConorDavison/my_national_trust_app/README.md

 * As a user, I expect all links of the site to be in full working order - and to be able to easily access any social media accounts relative to the company.
 * As a user, I want my own personal account to keep a track of my own planned visits.

+### As a Non-Registered User

+* Navigate to Sign-Up page to Register an account.

-### New User Goals
+### Registered User Goals

-* As a new user, I would like to be able to see a list of the sites I can visit, whilst also being able to see the location and description of the selected site.
+* As a user, log into my account to gain access to the full functionality of the app.
-* As a new user, I want to be able to register for my own personal secure account, with my own profile page.
-* As a new user, I want to be able to visually see where a site is located on a map.
-* As a new user I want to be able to search for the sites I want to visit and select them.

-### Returning User Goals
 * As a user, I want to be able to the upcoming visits I have planned.
 * As a user, I want to readily see the date I have chosen to visit the selcted site.
 * As a user I want to be able to Update, Edit and Delete any upcoming visits I have planned.